mlabs-haskell/hydra-auction-onchain/docs/spec.md

 data AuctionTerms = AuctionTerms
   { at'AuctionLot :: AssetClass
   -- ^ NFT being sold in the auction.
-  , at'SellerPkh :: PubKeyHash
+  , at'SellerAddress :: Adddress
-  -- ^ Seller's pubkey hash, which will receive
-  -- the proceeds of the auction (minus fees)
-  -- if the auction lot is purchased,
+  -- ^ Seller's address (the payment part should be key-based, -- which will receive the proceeds of the auction (minus fees) -- if the auction lot is purchased,
   -- or reclaim the auction lot if it isn't.
   , at'SellerVk  :: BuiltinByteString
-  -- ^ Seller's verification key, used to control
-  -- which bidders receive authorization to participate in the auction.
+  -- ^ Seller's verification key acts as a gatekeeper -- controlling which bidders receive authorization to -- participate in the auction.
   , at'Delegates :: [PubKeyHash]
   -- ^ Group of delegates authorized to run the L2 bidding process.
   , at'BiddingStart :: POSIXTime